GJE705/screencloud-challenge/screencloud/README.md

 While AWS Step Functions was initially considered as a potential solution, the decision was made to focus on Lambda functions due to my experience and simplicity of implementation.

+I also wanted to use dynamo as I thought it would be most suitable to store the telemetry data, especially when querying.
+Dynamo also supports streaming events which I believe to be a good solution to this  problem. eg events could be triggered based ona particular item changing in the telemetry data

 ### Challenges and Learnings

+I was having trouble with the lambda> dynamo call locally due to security tokens in docker, I set up a express sever to run locally so that i could hit the POST endpoint for testing

 The main challenge encountered was setting up DynamoDB for local development:
 - Successfully configured local DynamoDB using Docker
 - Faced difficulties integrating the process Lambda with the local DynamoDB container for testing
 - In retrospect, while DynamoDB remains the ideal choice for this use case, using a familiar relational database like PostgreSQL might have accelerated initial development
 - I pivoted form connecting to the docker container to mocking th Dynamo db instance using aws-sdk-mock library here https://github.com/dwyl/aws-sdk-mock/blob/main/README.md

+As dynamo was causing issues I decided to pivot and have the process lambda parse and validate the data and prepare it for sending to dynamo

+   { "row": "drone001,1747209660000,FLYING,ACTIVE,22,belfast",
+                "error": "Row processing failed: UnrecognizedClientException: The security token included in the request is invalid."
+            },

+Learnings
+A change in tech stack can bring with it some upskilling opportunities, however this challenge helped me realise potential gaps in my knowledge for me to improve on.

+In my experience we have always ran the api stack remotely I have learned about the additional setup required for backend local dveelopment